A simple and efficient model for epidemic control on multiplex networks: Oscillatory Behavior

-{\bf Extended Data Fig. 8 $\vert$ Oscillatory behaviors under the RIP.} Plot of the fractions $\rho_{H}$, $\rho_{I}$ and $\rho_{f}$ under the RIP. $\rho_{f}(t)$ is defined as the fraction of the susceptible nodes which are just released from self-isolation at time $t$.
-The epidemic parameters are $\beta=0.2$ and $t_{R}=6$, and the intervention parameters are $\theta^*=0.9$ and $t^*=12$.
+Under the RIP with large values of $\theta^{*}$ and $t^{*}$, oscillatory behaviors are observed in the fraction of nodes in each sate when $P_F(k)$ follows the Poisson distribution.
+In \FIG{oscillation}, we plot $\rho_H$, $\rho_I$ and $\rho_f$ which clearly shows such oscillatory behaviors.
+Here, $\rho_{f}(t)$ is defined as the fraction of the susceptible nodes which are just released from self-isolation at time $t$.
+We used the intervention parameters as $\theta^{*} = 0.9$ and $t^{*} = 12$.
 The period of oscillation $\tau$ for each fraction with the given parameters is estimated as $\tau \approx 21$.
 The peak position of each curve indicates that the increase of the infected causes an increase of the hospitalized individuals.
 Due to the hospitalization and self-isolation, the number of the infected rapidly decreases.
 However, after $t^*$ the isolated nodes are set to be free which increases the number of unisolated susceptible nodes.
 Thus it increases the number of infected individuals again.
 This pattern is repeated with decreasing amplitude due to the depletion of the susceptible nodes until there is no more infected node left.
 This oscillatory behavior is observed only for the case of large $\theta^*$ and $t^*$ in the RIP.